canonical-web-and-design/practices/coding/javascript.md

 JavaScript should also be written using [AirBnB](https://github.com/airbnb/javascript) style.
 New projects can adhere to this by selecting 'AirBnB' during `eslint init`, and existing projects can find the relevant ESLint config in [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb).

+### Commenting code

+As a general rule, human-readable code is preferred over brevity.

+Inline comments should be provided where logic or behaviour is unexpected or required due to external factors.

+If library code, [JSDoc](http://usejsdoc.org/) comments should be provided as appropriate.

 ## React

 ### Starting a new project